umangsbhatt/umangsbhatt.github.io/research/index.md

 comments: false
 ---

-My interests broadly lie in the field of trustworthy machine learning (ML).
+My interests broadly lie in the field of **trustworthy machine learning** (ML).
 Specifically, I focus on algorithmic transparency and its effects on decision-making.
-Algorithmic transparency exposes properties of ML models to various stakeholders for purposes that include understanding, improving, and contesting model predictions.
-Algorithmic transparency modulates a stakeholder's trust in decision-support systems through tools like explainability, uncertainty estimation, and preference learning.
-I study how to create ML models that explain their predictions to stakeholders, leverage stakeholder expertise for better human-machine team performance, and interact with stakeholders to account for their goals and values.
+I study how to create ML systems that explain their predictions to stakeholders, leverage stakeholder expertise for better human-machine team performance, and interact with stakeholders to account for their goals and values.

 ### Conference Publications (Refereed and Archived)